 To All the Boys I've Loved Before (2018)

-Of all the entries in the rom com revival, this one is heavier on the rom than the com.
+Of all the entries in the rom com revival, this one, directed by Susan Johnson, is heavier on the rom than the com.
 But even though it won't make your sides hurt, it will make your heart flutter.
 The plot is ripe with high school movie hijinks that arise when the love letters of Lara Jean Covey (the wonderful Lana Condor) accidentally get mailed to her crushes, namely the contractual faux relationship she starts with heartthrob Peter Kavinsky (Noah Centineo).
 Like its heroine, it's big-hearted but skeptical in all the right places.

 Velvet Buzzsaw (2018)